marmelab/react-admin/docs/SimpleShowLayout.md

 ## Root Component

-By default, `<SimpleShowLayout>` view renders the main content area inside a material-ui `<Card>`.
+By default, the `<SimpleShowLayout>` view renders the main content area inside a material-ui `<Card>`.
 You can override the main area container by passing a `component` prop:

 ```jsx
 // use a div as root component